LunarVim/Launch.nvim/README.md

 > Why does this repo exist?

-This config attempts to provide a rock solid fully featured starting point for someone getting started with Neovim.
+This config attempts to provide a rock solid fully featured starting point for someone new to Neovim, or just tired of maintaining the basic IDE components of their config.

 > What makes is "rock solid"?